Economy of Japan: Macro-economic trend

-For purchasing power parity comparisons, the US dollar was exchanged at ￥109 in 2010.

 GDP composition

 Industries by GDP value-added 2012.
 Values are converted using the exchange rate on 13 April 2013.

 Development of main indicators

-The following table shows the main economic indicators in 1980–2021 (with IMF staff stimtates in 2022–2027).
+The following table shows the main economic indicators in 1980–2023 (with IMF staff estimates in 2024–2029).
 Inflation under 5% is in green.

 Sectors of the economy

 Agriculture

 The Japanese agricultural sector accounts for about 1.1% (2017) of the total country's GDP.
 Only 12% of Japan's land is suitable for cultivation.
 Due to this lack of arable land, a system of terraces is used to farm in small areas.
 This results in one of the world's highest levels of crop yields per unit area, with an overall agricultural self-sufficiency rate of about 50% on fewer than 56,000 km2 (14 million acres) cultivated.

-Japan's small agricultural sector, however, is also highly subsidized and protected, with government regulations that favor small-scale cultivation instead of large-scale agriculture as practiced in North America.
+Japan's small agricultural sector, however, is also highly subsidised and protected, with government regulations that favour small-scale cultivation instead of large-scale agriculture as practiced in North America.
 There has been a growing concern about farming as the current farmers are aging with a difficult time finding successors.

 Rice accounts for almost all of Japan's cereal production.
 Japan is the second-largest agricultural product importer in the world.
 Rice, the most protected crop, is subject to tariffs of 777.7%.

 Although Japan is usually self-sufficient in rice (except for its use in making rice crackers and processed foods) and wheat, the country must import about 50% of its requirements of other grain and fodder crops and relies on imports for half of its supply of meat.
 Japan imports large quantities of wheat and soybeans.
 Japan is the 5th largest market for the European Union's agricultural exports.
 Over 90% of mandarin oranges in Japan are grown in Japan.
 Apples are also grown due to restrictions on apple imports.